ashish230897/Deep-Neural-Networks-From-Scratch/README.md

 # Deep-Neural-Networks-From-Scratch
 Here I have implemented a deep neural network without using any libraries of Tensorflow or Keras.
-The implementation from stratch is very useful to understand the steps involved in designing a end to end model which is often not understood using the libraries.
+The implementation from stratch is very useful to understand the steps involved in designing an end to end model which is often not understood using the libraries.
-I have also implemented the gradient check code which is used to ensure the correct implementation of gradient updates.
+Backward_pass_utils contains all the necessary code for back propagations.
+Forward_pass_utils contains all the necessary code for forward propagations. main.py is the code that is to be run.